bjlkeng/bjlkeng.github.io/source/posts/maximum-entropy-distributions.rst

 it's probably best to initially to treat them as separate things.
 Second, the "information" part refers to information theory, which deals with sending messages (or symbols) over a channel.
-One crucial point for our explanation is that the "information" (or data source) is modelled as a probability distribution.
+One crucial point for our explanation is that the "information" (of a data source) is modelled as a probability distribution.
 So everything we talk about is with respect to a probabilistic model of the data.

-Now let's start from the basic idea of `*information* <https://en.wikipedia.org/wiki/Self-information#Definition>`.
-Wikipedia has a good article on `Shannon's rationale <https://en.wikipedia.org/wiki/Entropy_(information_theory)#Rationale>`_ when information, check it out for more details.
-I'll simplify it a bit to try to pick out the main points.
+Now let's start from the basic idea of `information <https://en.wikipedia.org/wiki/Self-information#Definition>`_.
+Wikipedia has a good article on `Shannon's rationale <https://en.wikipedia.org/wiki/Entropy_(information_theory)#Rationale>`_ for information, check it out for more details.
+I'll simplify it a bit to pick out the main points.

 First, *information* was originally defined in the context of sending a message between a transmitter and receiver over a (potentially noisy) channel.